srl-labs/sros-anysec-macsec-lab/README.md

 It also includes Automation for the tests using gNMIC invoked through python from Flask webserver.
 There are 3 main set of tests:

-1 - Start/Stop traffic for each service
+1 - Start/Stop ICMP traffic for each service.

-2 - Disable/enable the top link (between PE1 and P3) to see ANYSec packets flowing through the bottom link.
+2 - Disable/enable the top link (between PE1 and P3) or the bottom link (between PE1 and P4) to see ANYSec packets flowing through the other link.

-3 - Disable/enable ANYSec to see packets being sent in clear or encrypted on demand
+3 - Disable/enable ANYSec for each of the 3 services to see packets being sent in clear or encrypted on demand.